What is a Lady Bird Deed?

 Is Professional Assistance Needed?

 While professional assistance is not required to create a lady bird deed, it is highly recommended that one seeks counsel from a Medicaid planner when using this type of deed as an estate planning tool for Medicaid.
 While only a handful of states allow them, each state has its own requirements that must be met in order for the lady bird deed to be valid.
-In addition, it is important that one use the correct life estate form for the state in which he / she resides.
+In addition, it is important that one use the correct life estate form for the state in which they reside.
 Incorrectly establishing an enhanced life estate deed can have a negative impact.
 For instance, it can potentially result in Medicaid disqualification or the state collecting reimbursement of funds from the home after the death of the Medicaid recipient.
 Click here to locate an experienced Medicaid planner in the area in which you reside.

 Alternatives to Lady Bird Deeds